mhakk5/mhakk5/README.md

-# Mouataz | Full-Stack Developer & AI Enthusiast
+# Mouataz Hakkou | Software Engineer - Full-Stack Developer & AI Enthusiast

 Welcome to my GitHub!
 I'm a **Software engineer** ,**Full-Stack Developer** with 3+ years of professional experience building scalable web applications, currently based in **Morocco** and pursuing a **Master's degree in Artificial Intelligence and Smart Systems**.